Colon-X: Advancing Intelligent Colonoscopy toward Clinical Reasoning: Conclusion Outlook

 \section{Conclusion \& Outlook}

-This study presents \ourproject, an open initiative aimed at advancing multimodal intelligence in clinical colonoscopy.
-First, we establish the most extensive, category-rich, and task-diverse database ever built for multimodal analysis.
+This study presents \ourproject, an open initiative aimed at advancing multimodal intelligence in colonoscopy.
+First, we establish the most extensive, category-rich, and task-diverse colonoscopy dataset ever built for multimodal analysis.
 Building on this data foundation, we explored a pivotal transition: (a) \textit{multimodal understanding} -- where systematic evaluations illuminate not only where advanced MLLMs excel, but more importantly, where they struggle; (b) \textit{clinical reasoning} -- characterized by a reasoning-centered, data-to-model framework that bridges interpretation and decision-making.
-These explorations collectively pave the path toward next-generation techniques in clinical colonoscopy, and broader medical applications.
+In short, building on this data, we fill a longstanding gap by providing an integrated multimodal framework across dataset, evaluation, and methodology dimensions, paving the way toward clinical reasoning and broader medical applications.